 It was another thing for Obi-Wan to know, for the temptation to besiege them both, for Obi-Wan to have to deal so vitally with the issue, and for Qui-Gon to have to deal with Obi-Wan's reactions.

-He didn’t try to see the holo, at least not then; he told himself one thing at a time.
-Furthermore, he was enjoying the suspense of how each part of the plot turned out.
+He didn't try to see the holo, at least not then.
+He told himself one thing at a time.
+Really, he was enjoying the suspense of how each part of the plot turned out.
 And even though he knew what happened near the end, he liked not yet knowing what happened at the end itself.

-Obi-Wan found himself reading the promised sequence where Anit’s Master made love to her and the subsequent possible dream sequence after his and Qui-Gon’s fateful meeting with the Council alongside Anakin.
-Before then, it would have been his opinion, and he thought he might an authority on matters such as these, that her love for him was returned, but now he wasn’t certain.
-But ultimately, he thought, it didn’t matter.
-Not when Anit was clearly ready for the Trials, and for never seeing her Master again.
+Obi-Wan found himself reading the promised sequence where Anit's Master made love to her, and the subsequent possible dream sequence, after his and Qui-Gon's fateful meeting with the Council alongside Anakin.
+Before then, it would have been his opinion, and he thought he might be an authority on matters such as these, that her love for him was returned, but now he wasn't certain.
+But ultimately, he thought, it didn't matter.
+Not when Anit was clearly ready for the Trials, after which she might never see her Master again.

 Obi-Wan thought in retrospect that he ought to have guessed the ending, but he knew perfectly well that he hadn't wanted to.

-The very last paragraph stayed with him for a very long time: “So now, I am a Jedi.
+The very last paragraph stayed with him for a very long time, especially when he then sat down and watched the holo, and heard Valey speak it in voiceover at its end.
+"So now, I am a Jedi.
 I spend my life in selfless service to the galaxy.
 I have done much good, and with that knowledge I am content.
-And if there is a small hole left in my heart which the Force will not fill, a scar that sometimes causes me to wake in the middle of night in quiet desolation, well, nobody need know of it but me.”
+And if there is a small hole left in my heart which the Force will not fill, a scar that sometimes causes me to wake in the middle of night in quiet desolation, well, nobody need know of it but me."

 "Pride, that's what it was," he heard one youth whisper to another.
 "I haven't seen Anit, of course, but my parents saw it when it first came out, and my ma says it was the best work she ever did.
 Now it's really sad, because according to ma, no other performance she ever gave was half as spectacular, so now noone will know how talented she really was.
 I bet she knew that."